-1. To work in convenient groups of not more than four members in a group on a project involving theoretical and experimental studies related to Civil Engineering.
+1. To work in convenient groups of not more than four members in a group on a project involving analysis and Design related to Civil Engineering.

 - 2. Each student shall finally produce a comprehensive report covering background information, literature Survey, problem statement, Project work details and conclusions. - 3.
 This experience of project work shall help the student in expanding his / her knowledge base - 4.
 Will provide opportunity to utilise the creative ability and inference capability. - 5.
-Students will gain the presentation skills. - 6.
-To explain his/her project to the external examiner and can publish the projects in a reputed journal.
+Students will gain the presentation skills.

-B.E Civil Engineering 2021-2022

-Semester-VII

-21BECE751 In plan nt Training 1C
+22BECE751 In plant Training 1C

-Instruction Hours/week: L: 0 T: 0 P: 0 Marks: Internal:100 External:0 Total:100
+Instruction Hours/week: L: 0 T: 0 P: 0Marks: Internal:100 External:0 Total:100